Pasanlaksitha/Instagram-bio-followers-display/README.md

     ```
 - read JSON on Instagram https://www.instagram.com/boinkchimp/?__a=1 to do more

+## Note

+i used this on Gcloud VM but not working json scrap part on it cuz instagram blocking scraping scripts you can block there script load or use api on rapid API

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.